-- Emerging economies will shoulder an increasing proportion of risk-related financial loss as a result of their accelerating economic growth – more than 70 per cent of Total GDP@Risk is associated with emerging economies, with their cities often highly exposed to single natural catastrophes.
-Earthquake threat alone represents more than 50 per cent of both Lima and Tehran’s Total GDP@Risk, for example.
+- Emerging economies will shoulder an increasing proportion of risk-related financial loss as a result of their accelerating economic growth – more than 70% of Total [email protected] is associated with emerging economies, with their cities often highly exposed to single natural catastrophes.
+Earthquake threat alone represents more than 50% of both Lima and Tehran’s Total [email protected], for example.

 - Manmade threats are becoming increasingly significant.
-Market crash, cyber attack, power outage and nuclear accident alone are associated with almost a third of Total GDP@Risk.
-Market crash puts the most GDP@Risk globally – representing nearly a quarter of all cities’ potential losses.
+Market crash, cyber attack, power outage and nuclear accident alone are associated with almost a third of Total [email protected] Market crash puts the most [email protected] globally – representing nearly a quarter of all cities’ potential losses.

 - New or emerging threats – cyber attacks, human pandemic, plant epidemic and solar storm – are also having a growing impact.
-Together, they represent nearly a quarter of Total GDP@Risk.
+Together, they represent nearly a quarter of Total [email protected]

 An overview slide presentation of the context, methodology, and results from the World Cities Risk 2015-2025 research track.

 Online maps of World Cities 2025, containing interactive city data, threat hazard mapping, and results for the world’s most important 301 cities.

 This report presents the first analysis that assesses the combined damage inflicted on global cities by a comprehensive set of significant and recurrent threats.